LEGAL NOTICE & WEBSITE CHARTER

 The user acknowledges that they have the necessary skills and resources to access and use the website, and acknowledges that they have verified that the computer configuration they use for this purpose is in perfect working order.

-In addition, the website publisher notably reserves the right, without notice or compensation, to temporarily or permanently close all or part of the website or access to all or part of the functionalities offered on it, notably including, but not limited to, for the purpose of updates, maintenance operations, or changes or modifications to operational methods, servers and accessibility times.
+In addition, the website publisher notably reserves the right, without prior notice or compensation, to temporarily or permanently close all or part of the website or access to all or part of the functionalities offered on it, notably including, but not limited to, for the purpose of updates, maintenance operations, or changes or modifications to operational methods, servers and accessibility times.

 It is the user’s responsibility to monitor developments in their IT and transmission resources so that they could be adapted in accordance with developments to the website and its functionalities.